| Under the Radar

 and receivers; instrumental for the station's

+operational function.
 Because the radar station

 was top secret very few records and plans